slinningsander/Sounds-Good-Music-Finder/README.md

 To make our website more sustainable we chose to split up our search into three different categories, namely an artist search, an an album search and a song search.
 Our original plan was to make it possible to search for everything all at once.
 However, we let sustainability influence us to choose differently.
 By splitting up the search into different categories, the query only gets data from one node in the database, making it computationally simpler, using less power and thus more sustainable.

-Currently we do a query on every keypress in the search.
-We considered switching to searching on pressing "Enter", but since we do not have all the songs in the world we found that getting results was more difficult when you couldn't see them during typing.
-This of course comes at a cost considering sustainability, but we felt that the user experience was more important.
+Previously we did a query on every keypress in the search.
+This would cause a lot of data to be sent every kepress and wasn't very good considering sustainibility and environmental impact.
+This will of course sometimes lead to the user not getting any results when searching for something, but we felt that this didn't impact the user experience in a negative way.

 Pagination also plays a big role in sustainable web development.
 By only retrieving a few pieces of data at a time, the amount of data sent for every search is reduced by a large amount.
 Less data traffic means that less power is needed, resulting in a more sustainable website.